Deirdre24/Optimizing-Retail-Operations-For-Walmart.Inc---Data-Analysis-Group-Research-Project/README.md

 # File Description
 The folder contains:
-* `a data folder` that contains the original datasetused for the analysis
-* `customer.ipynb` a jupyter notebook of the clustering model creation
+* `Excel Workbook` that contains oroginal dataset, clean dataset etc
-* `customer_segment.pbix` the powerbi dashboard created- this should be opened with powerbi desktop
+* `R&i Dashboard` the powerbi dashboard created- this should be opened with powerbi desktop

 # Methodology
 - Data Collection: Gather sales transactions, customer demographics, and inventory levels.